 At the Royal Maundy ceremony, the reigning monarch hands each recipient two small leather string purses – one white, one red.
 The red purse contains ordinary coinage as money (in lieu of the food and clothing which was offered years ago) and the white contains silver Maundy coins.
 The Maundy coins total the age of the King or Queen in pence, so this year each white purse will contain 88 pence as this year’s service is in the Queen’s 88th birthday year.

 A chosen few

 The number of men and women receiving Maundy Money also equals the age of the sovereign during the year, and since the reign of George I, the recipients have been an equal number of men and women.
-For example, this year there are 88 men and 88 women from Lancashire who have been nominated to receive 88 pence in Maundy coins.
+For example, in 2015 there were 88 men and 88 women from Lancashire who were nominated to receive 88 pence in Maundy coins.